In #MeToo era, Kobe and other athletes often get a pass

 In other words, winning makes up for a lot.

-The case of troubled wide receiver Antonio Brown could be instructive.
+The case of troubled receiver Antonio Brown could be instructive.
 He was released by the Patriots earlier this season when rape allegations surfaced.
-The NFL is investigating the accusations, and not until that is over will we know what appetite teams might have to sign him.
+The NFL is investigating the charges, and not until that is over will we know what appetite teams might have to sign him.

 Among the central questions in the Bryant story, and how his life is being remembered, is whether the pass he received in the obituaries and tributes was more about the passage of time than any bias toward him, or athletes in general.